 Download the decadal plan (PDF, 5.5MB)*

-At the request of the Australian Government the Australian Academy of Science and the Australian Academy of Technology and Engineering worked together to develop a Women in STEM Decadal Plan, with the purpose of creating a 10-year roadmap for achieving sustained increases in girls and women’s STEM participation and retention from school through to careers.
+At the request of the Australian Government the Australian Academy of Science and the Australian Academy of Technology and Engineering worked together to develop the Women in STEM Decadal Plan, with the purpose of creating a 10-year roadmap for achieving sustained increases in girls and women’s STEM participation and retention from school through to careers.
 Overseen by an Expert Working Group comprised of representatives from across the STEM sector, the decadal plan is the result of an extensive research and national consultation process covering every state and territory and involving written submissions, stakeholder interviews and roundtable discussions.

 © 2019 Australian Academy of Science